dthx2710/Dolicon-Blue-Archive/src/pages/student/yuzu.md

 atkType: Penetration
 defType: Special Armour
 combatEnvironment:
-  outdoor: Unknown
+  outdoor: B
-  urban: Unknown
+  urban: S
-  indoor: Unknown
+  indoor: D
 exSkill:
   exCost: 4
   ex1: Deals 312% damage to an enemy and enemies near it in a circular area.